Theatrical superstitions: "Break a leg" vs. "Good luck"

-In America, it is considered bad luck to wish someone "good luck" in a theatre.
+In American theatre industry, it is considered bad luck to wish someone "good luck" in a theatre.
 Prior to performances, it is traditional for the cast to gather together to avert the bad luck by wishing each other bad luck or cursing, the expression "break a leg" replaces the phrase "good luck".
 The exact origin of this expression is unknown, but some of the most popular theories are the Leg Line Theory (also known as the Curtain Theory), the Shakespearean Theory (also sometimes referred to as the Traditional Theory), and the Bowing Theory.

 In Australian theatrical circles saying "good luck" is also avoided, but the replacement is often "chookas!"
 This may be due to the belief among some dancers that saying "break a leg" may actually result in broken bones.
 According to one oral tradition, one of the company would check audience numbers.
 If there were not many in the seats, the performers would have bread to eat following the performance.
 If the theatre was full they could then have "chook" —Australian slang for chicken— for dinner.
 Therefore, if it was a full house, the performer would call out "Chook it is!", which became abbreviated to "Chookas!"
 It is now used by performers prior to a show regardless of the number of patrons; and may be a wish for a successful turnout.

 Professional dancers do not wish each other good luck by saying "break a leg"; instead they say "Merde!", the French word for "shit".
 In turn, theater people have picked up this usage and may wish each other "merde", alone or in combination with "break a leg".
 In Spanish, the phrase is "mucha mierda", or "lots of shit".
 This term refers to the times when carriages would take the audience to the theatre.
 A quick look to the street in front of the venue would tell if the play was successful: a lot of horse dung on the floor indicated that many carriages had stopped to allow spectators to the theatre to alight.

 Opera singers use "Toi toi toi", an idiom used to ward off a spell or hex, often accompanied by knocking on wood.
 One explanation sees "toi toi toi" as the onomatopoeic rendition of spitting three times.
 Saliva traditionally was supposed to have demon-banishing powers and, in various cultural traditions, spitting three times over someone's head or shoulder is a gesture to ward off evil spirits.
 A similar-sounding expression for verbal spitting occurs in modern Hebrew as "Tfu, tfu" (here, only twice), which some say that Hebrew-speakers borrowed from Russian.

 An alternate operatic good luck charm, originating from Italy, is the phrase "in bocca al lupo!" ("In the mouth of the wolf") with the response "Crepi il lupo!" ("May the wolf die") (see Standard Dictionary of Folklore, Myth & Legend).